gmc-code/PC-app-development/docs/tk_pizza_orders_tutorial/Lesson05.rst

 -------------------------------------------------

 | Use ``update_costs`` to calculate the cost of a pizza and the Order cost.
  | This function updates the displayed cost per pizza and the total order cost based on the selected pizza type, size, and quantity.
-It retrieves the necessary values from the corresponding `StringVar` variables, calculates the costs using the `prices` dictionary, and updates the display variables accordingly.
+It retrieves the necessary values from the corresponding pizza type and size `StringVar` variables and quantity `IntVar` variable, calculates the costs using the `prices` dictionary, and updates the display variables accordingly.

 .. code-block:: python